 At Vendor Centric, we’ve found that the best vendor management software falls into one of four category types.
 Deciding which one best aligns with your needs is an important step to ultimately picking the right solution.

 - All-in-One Vendor Management Systems.
 If you want to manage the entire lifecycle of your vendor relationship, this is the type of solution you want.
 These applications were designed to manage the end-to-end relationship.
 The vendor’s record serves as the ‘hub’ for the system, with all functions such as procurement, contract management, risk assessment and due diligence tying back to the main vendor record.
-If you need a system to provide core functionality for all stages of the vendor management lifecycle, but don’t need advanced functionality offered in more targeted systems, these could be a good option for you.
+However, most all-in-one systems go ‘wide but not deep’, meaning if you need advanced functionality in any area of vendor management you will likely need to go with one or more best-of-breed solutions.

 - Third-Party Risk Management Systems.
 If risk management is your primary focus, then you should consider a solution dedicated primarily to third-party risk.
 These solutions are designed primarily to support inherent risk assessments, due diligence and residual risk monitoring and remediation.
 They provide complex workflow and automation for risk management, including auto-evaluations of responses and automated risk scoring.
 They also integrate third-party data intelligence solutions to provide you with a 360-degree view of your vendors, a key requirement for effective risk monitoring.